syncfusion-content/maui-docs/MAUI/UIKit/GettingStarted.md

 ---
 layout: post
-title: Getting Started with MAUI UI Kit control | Syncfusion
+title: Getting Started with .NET MAUI Essential® UI Kit control | Syncfusion®
-description: Learn here about getting started with Syncfusion Essential Studio MAUI UI Kit control, its elements and more.
+description: Learn here about getting started with Syncfusion® .NET MAUI Essential® UI Kit control, its elements and more.
 platform: maui
-control: MAUI UI Kit
+control: .NET MAUI Essential® UI Kit
 documentation: ug
 ---

-# Getting Started with MAUI UI Kit
+# Getting Started with .NET MAUI Essential® UI Kit

-The UI Kit screens can be added to your application in the following two ways:
+There are two ways for including the UI Kit screens into your application:

-1. Using **Essential UI Kit for MAUI** Visual Studio extension.
+1. Using the Visual Studio extension's **.NET MAUI Essential® UI Kit**.

-2. Copying the files from our open-source [GitHub repository]().
+2. Copying the files from our [GitHub repository](), which is open source.

-## Essential UI Kit for MAUI Extension
+## Essential® UI Kit for .NET MAUI Extension

-This is the simplest method to integrate pre-defined screens into your application.
-The following steps outline how to add screens to your app using our extension:
+This is the simplest way to integrate pre-defined screens into your application.
+Follow these steps to add screens to your app using our extension:

-### Steps to Use Essential UI Kit for MAUI Extension

 1. Open Visual Studio.